 The Insolvency, Restructuring and Dissolution Bill

 The Insolvency, Restructuring and Dissolution Bill, was introduced on 1 October 2018, to consolidate Singapore’s personal and corporate insolvency regimes.
-The personal insolvency regime is presently governed by the Bankruptcy Act (Cap 20), while the corporate insolvency regime is currently governed by specific provisions in the Companies Act (Cap 50).
+Currently, the personal insolvency regime, also known as Personal Bankruptcy Singapore, is governed by the Bankruptcy Act (Cap 20), while the corporate insolvency regime is governed by specific provisions in the Companies Act (Cap 50).

-These changes to the regimes and the consolidation of the legislation brought about by way of the Insolvency, Restructuring and Dissolution Bill serve to develop the law to further strengthen the debt restructuring regimes and regulate insolvency practitioners.
+The changes to the regimes and the consolidation of the legislation brought about by the Insolvency, Restructuring and Dissolution Bill serve to develop the law for strengthening the debt restructuring regimes further and control insolvency practitioners.

 This article discusses some of the significant changes brought by the new Bill, both in the individual and corporate regimes.